Tikkun Olam (Social Action)

-- Every 6-8 weeks, Rabbi Olshein and a contingent of 4-5 Temple Israel members meet with the leadership of U.S. Senator Marco Rubio’s regional office to discuss and advocate on key issues of concern.
+- Every 6-8 weeks, a contingent of 4-5 Temple Israel members meet with the leadership of U.S. Senator Marco Rubio’s regional office to discuss and advocate on key issues of concern.
 Additionally, throughout the year letter-writing and call-in campaigns are organized to other of our national as well as state and local representatives.
 Outreach not only to government officials but also to organizations, institutions and businesses that impact our community is encouraged as we try to model how people can find common ground to move forward together on troubling issues of the day.

 Click here to reach our Social Action Chair, Roslyn Leopold.
 Or, call Temple Israel, 561-833-8421 for more information on how you can become involved.